-You can easily go around the bridge in half an hour, armed with the earphone guide in a choice of nine languages which is included in the price of admission.
+You can easily go around the bridge in half an hour, armed with the earphone guide in a choice of eleven languages which is included in the price of admission.

 Inside the 15th century bridgehead, or châtelet, that guards the entrance, there is a small exhibition of panels detailing the history of the bridge as well as photographs of other famous bridges from around the world (this continues on a lower level, down a part-hidden flight of steps that would be easy to miss).